 • D - The tree blooms mid-late spring.

-If an apple tree is an early-mid bloomer (B), it can still be pollinated by a tree that blooms a bit earlier or later as they will still be in bloom at the same time.
-That means, on our chart, the apple tree can be pollinated by one letter up and/or down.
+If an apple tree is an early to mid-spring bloomer (B), it can still be pollinated by a tree that blooms a bit earlier or later (A or C) as they will still be in bloom at the same time.
+That means, for our chart, one apple tree can be pollinated by the same letter, one letter up, or one letter down.

 • Fuji